Diablo III: Marketing and release

+Starter Edition

 A demo version of the game, called the Starter Edition, was released simultaneously with the full release.
 It provides a limited introduction to the game where players can complete Act 1 up to the Skeleton King boss encounter with a level cap of 13.
 Originally after Diablo III's release the Starter Edition was only available through a guest pass code, which was included with the boxed versions of the game.
 Players have the option to upgrade to the full game through their Battle.net accounts.
-The Starter Edition became available to all users a few months after release on August 15, 2012.
+The Starter Edition became available to all users a few months after release on August 14, 2012.